'Cause I don't know if you know

 - WhytePanther archives episodes of VGCW: Arena.

 - There was also a group of people who once did fan commentary as well, and they've covered most VGCW shows and matches from Seasons 1 all the way to early Season 5.
-However, since they were such a controversial group in the VGCW fandom, they're only going to be mentioned by name and linked to on the YMMV page.
+However, since they were such a controversial group in the VGCW fandom, they're only going to be linked to and mentioned by name on the YMMV page.
 Nevertheless, since they've been doing this during the early days of VGCW, some of their Seasons 1 and 2 recordings are the only known videos that have the chat included, including the most pivotal moment when VGCW gained a plot.note

 We're gonna rock these tropes #RightNow!

 - Aborted Arc: The light-switcher offer plot (where the lights went out during Gabe's matches to make it look like he was fixing them) got dropped soon after the arrival of the Disciplinary Committee.
 A Q&A broadcast revealed that the culprit would have been Adam Jensen.